ozone4real/pubsueque-usage/README.md

 For demonstration, the app contains the following:

-- A route: `/jobs` which enqueues 3 different jobs in the background and renders a view.
+- A route: `/jobs` with controller#action `jobs#index` which enqueues 3 different jobs in the background and renders a view.
 So you can load the route in your browser on localhost:3000/jobs

   Jobs enqueued in the action:
   - JobsJob: delayed 30 seconds, IO bound